Concave tents: a new tool for constructing concave reformulations of a large class of nonconvex optimization problems: Introduction

 An important consideration that merits the shift to a concave optimization perspective is the elevated role of convex hulls of nonconvex sets.
 These feature prominently in the global optimization and, specifically, mixed integer linear optimization literature, see e.g. \cite{pardalos_constrained_2006,papadimitriou_combinatorial_1998}).
-Convex hulls of quadratically constraint feasible sets are studied in \cite{burer_how_2017} and references therein.
-While convex hulls and approximations thereof are usually used to generate lower bounds, we will show that concave tents allow us to exploit this machinery for the sake of computing upper bounds which are also important in global optimization schemes.
+Convex hulls of quadratically constrained feasible sets are studied in \cite{burer_how_2017} and references therein.
+While convex hulls and approximations thereof are usually used to generate lower bounds, we will show that concave tents allow us to exploit this machinery for the sake of computing upper bounds, which are also important in global optimization schemes.

 Approaches involving convex hulls are regularly used in conjunction with linearization techniques.
-One of the most popular instances of such machinery is given by copositive and convex reformulations of nonconvex quadratically constraint quadratic problems.
+One of the most popular instances of such machinery is given by copositive reformulations of nonconvex quadratically constrained quadratic problems.
 These rest on the identity

 where $\SS^n$ is the set of $n\times n$ symmetric matrices and